 ELSE, GO TO DRINKSWTR2D]

 [DRINKSWTR2C] In a usual week, about how often do you use tap water from your home to make a cup of hot tea?
+We are interested in all tap water, whether or not it has been filtered or treated.